midhunkalarikkal/FullDomain/Notes/Nodejs.md

 /about will match /about.
 / will act as a catch-all for any remaining unmatched paths.

-`Request hanlder with multiple callback and next`
+`Route hanlder with multiple callback and next`
 -------------------------------------------------
 - In this the next function is called for trigger the next callback function
 - here we have two response but only the first callback functions response will workd and we will get an error because `The server can only send a single response to a single url then if we try to send a second response it will throw an error`